August 7, 2013

 But never have we really presented our two organizations as symbiotic partners sharing a common vision.
 In the increasingly complex and competitive health care environment, it’s about time we did.

 While NIATx and the ATTC Network focus separately on different aspects of improving the services received by people with substance use disorders, together both organizations are firmly committed to the belief that better services lead to better outcomes resulting in transformed lives and healthier people, families and communities.

 Welcome to the new Service Improvement Blog, co-sponsored by the ATTC Network Coordinating Office and NIATx.
-Through this blog, we will provide bi-weekly posts on the latest thinking on ways to improve clinical and business practices in an integrated way.
+Through this blog, we will c.
 We will feature practical tips, techniques, and tools to make it easier to manage programs and provide services.
 We will share stories from providers and feature guest bloggers, including scientists, people in recovery, and outside the field experts, who will share what is happening in their spheres of influence that might be useful or eventually have an impact on your work.

 We want to be responsive to your interests and needs, and so we need your participation.
 While NIATx and the ATTC Network are better together, the kind of true innovation that will improve services for people with substance use disorders now and in the future will only really come if all of us who are committed to this work engage in discussion and collective action.
 We welcome your comments, posts and requests, and look forward to moving our work forward together.